George Zimmerman Sues Trayvon Martin's Family For More Than $100 Million

 "This tale defies logic," they said, "and it's time to close the door on these baseless imaginings."

-Klayman, the founder of Judicial Watch whose other clients include the conspiracy theorist Jerome Corsi, made headlines earlier this year when a legal ethics panel recommended he be suspended for misconduct regarding his actions toward a female client who had refused to enter into a romantic relationship with him.
+Klayman, the founder of Judicial Watch whose other clients include the conspiracy theorist Jerome Corsi, made headlines this year when a legal ethics panel recommended that he be suspended for misconduct regarding his actions toward a female client who had refused to enter into a romantic relationship with him.

-As he unveiled Zimerman's new lawsuit on Wednesday, Klayman said he would hold a news conference about the case on Thursday.
+As he unveiled Zimmerman's new lawsuit on Wednesday, Klayman said he would hold a news conference about the case on Thursday.
 That session will be held at a movie theater; Klayman is inviting journalists to view a new documentary about the Martin case that centers on the lawsuit's allegations.